aaronbloomfield/pdr/uva/syllabus.md

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date.

-- Midterm Exam 1: Tuesday, February 20, during lab session in Olsson 001
+- Midterm Exam 1: Tuesday, September ??, during lab session
-- Midterm Exam 2: Tuesday, April 3, during lab session in Olsson 001
+- Midterm Exam 2: Tuesday, November ??, during lab session
-- Final Exam: Monday, May 7 from 7 p.m. to 10 p.m.
+- Final Exam: Saturday, December 15 from 7 p.m. to 10 p.m.
-	- Chem 402
     - This is a common exam time, and conflicts with several other courses
-    - Information about conflicting exams will be dealt with later in the semester
+    - Let us know by September 15th if you have a conflit (via a support request); we will deal with scheduling conflits later in the semester

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since it is a common exam time, the only conflicts are the courses listed on UVa's official exam schedule.
+For fall 2018, they are: APMA 1090; BIOL 2100; CS 2110; KOR 1010, 2010, & 3010; STAT 2120 & 3120.

 You may submit lab questions for regrading within 10 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][41].
 However, you MUST be aware of the [Frivolous regrade policy][3] ([md][4]), which will be strictly enforced.